Having a printer offline issue is one of the most disappointing things about having a wireless printer.

-If those don’t work, then you can try to mix and match each login details.
+If those don’t work, then you can try to mix and match each login detail.

 You can also try looking at the box of your WiFi router or underneath your WiFi router to check for your Gateway’s login details.

-If that still don’t give you access to your WiFi settings, contact your internet provider.
+If that still doesn’t give you access to your WiFi settings, contact your internet provider.

-This is part of our advanced troubleshooting for printer offline issue.
+This is part of our advanced troubleshooting for printer offline issues.
 If you need to change your WiFi settings to fix your printer connectivity problem, then you need to access your WiFi Gateway.